Inventory-Masters/Inventory-Management/README.md

 The following are the technologies that have been used in the development of this project.

--JetBrains IntelliJ IDE
+JetBrains IntelliJ IDE
--Apache NetBeans IDE (for the GUI designer)
+Apache NetBeans IDE (for the GUI designer)
--MySQL Server and Workbench
+MySQL Server and Workbench